CitroenGames/LogSubsystem/README.md

 GetSubsystem -> SetLoggingEnabled
 ```

-Note: Logging is disabled by default for runtime.
+Note: Logging is disabled by default.

+## Contributions

+Contributions are welcomed!
+To contribute:

+1. Fork the project.
+2. Create your feature branch: `git checkout -b feature/my-new-feature`
+3. Commit your changes: `git commit -am 'Add some feature'`
+4. Push to the branch: `git push origin feature/my-new-feature`
+5. Submit a pull request.

+## License

+This project is licensed under the MIT License.
+See the `LICENSE` file for more details.